rtmigo/file_errors/README.md

 [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html)
 value depending on the current platform.

-## isNoFileOrParent
+## isPathDoesNotExist

+Occurs when:
-When you try to open a non-existent file, or a file in a non-existent directory.
+- Trying to open a non-existent file in existing directory
-1
-## isNoFile

-When you try to open a non-existent file.

-## isNoDirectory

-When you try to list the files in a directory that does not exist.
+- Trying to open a file in a non-existent directory
-On some operating systems, it also occurs when you try to open a file in a directory that does not exist.
+- Trying to create a file in a non-existent directory
+- Trying to list a non-existent directory

 ## isNotEmpty

-When you try to delete a directory but it contains files.
+Occurs when you try to delete a directory but it contains files.